 Customer engagement is quite a buzzword among small and midsize businesses (SMBs) nowadays, most companies get it either partially or entirely wrong.
 By definition, customer engagement refers to the measure of a business’s interaction with its consumers across all touchpoints throughout their journey.

 Let’s break it down.
 What’s your favorite brand?
 It could be a well-known name like Nike or BMW, or a smaller business.
-Now, ask yourself as to why you like the brand apart from the quality of their products.
+Now, ask yourself why you like the brand apart from the quality of their products.
 If you can come up with a few answers, it means that your favorite brand has successfully managed to engage you.

 No brand sells bad products.
 Compare Nike with a less popular footwear brand like Reebok.
 Not that Reebok’s products are of low-quality.
 In fact, a few years ago, Reebok was head-to-head with Nike and Adidas.